26 Best Excuses to Get Out of Work (Or Miss Work)

 - Then propose ways to solve the fact that you will be missing meetings.
 For example, having someone fill in for you to take notes.
-Or following up with the meeting holder, manager, or boss the day you're back to get a recap of what happened in the meeting.
+Follow up with the meeting holder, manager, or boss the day you're back to get a recap of what happened in the meeting.

 Other Time Off Resources